-Article 21.20: Referral of Matters from Judicial or Administrative Proceedings
+Article 20.20: Referral of Matters from Judicial or Administrative Proceedings

-1. If an issue of interpretation or application of this Agreement arises in any domestic judicial or administrative proceeding of a Party that any Party considers would merit its intervention, or if a court or administrative body solicits the views of a Party, that Party shall notify the other Parties.
-The Commission shall endeavor to agree on an appropriate response as expeditiously as possible.

-2. The Party in whose territory the court or administrative body is located shall submit any agreed information on or interpretation of the Agreement received from the Commission to the court or administrative body in accordance with the rules of that forum.

-3. If the Commission is unable to agree on the information or interpretation requested, any Party may submit its own views to the court or administrative body in accordance with the rules of that forum.
+- 1. If an issue of interpretation or application of this Agreement arises in any domestic judicial or administrative proceeding of a Party that any Party considers would merit its intervention, or if a court or administrative body solicits the views of a Party, that Party shall notify the other Parties.
+The Commission shall endeavor to agree on an appropriate response as expeditiously as possible. - 2.
+The Party in whose territory the court or administrative body is located shall submit any agreed interpretation of the Commission to the court or administrative body in accordance with the rules of that forum. - 3.
+If the Commission is unable to agree, any Party may submit its own views to the court or administrative body in accordance with the rules of that forum.

-Article 21.21: Private Rights
+Article 20.21: Private Rights